Azure/ResourceModules/docs/wiki/Fetching latest updates.md

 ## CARML updates' impact on your copy of the library

 Updates can have different impacts on your version of the library:
-- impacts limited to the CI framework
+- impacts limited to the CI environment

     a general **pipeline update** can be done by copying/replacing any code outside of the `modules` folder.
 Refer to [Upgrade from 0.3.1 to 0.4.0](./Upgrade%20from%200.3.1%20to%200.4.0#general-pipeline-updates) as an example.

 - impacts limited to specific modules

     new created modules or changed ones can be updated by copying/replacing the content of the new `modules` folder on your own `modules` folder.
 Refer to [Upgrade from 0.3.1 to 0.4.0](./Upgrade%20from%200.3.1%20to%200.4.0#general-import-of-new-modules) as an example.

 - impacts on all the modules when design changes are implemented

     you can update your local code by a copy/replace, but comparing your local repository to the updated one, you'll probably find that changes are not limited